-Roman was the third-generation of his to fight against Russian imperialism.
+Roman was the third-generation of his family to fight against Russian imperialism.
 He died fighting for his right to live free in Ukraine, unlike his grandfather and father who were only sentenced to prison.

 Roman joined the army in 2022 despite having serious health issues.
 He defended Ukraine for more than a year as a sniper in the Svoboda Battalion, Rubizh Rapid Reaction Brigade, of Ukraine’s National Guard.
 He fought in fierce battles at Sievierodonetsk and Bakhmut.